delaluz12/readmeG/README.md

  ```
   ## Usage
   Once installed in the command line enter 'node index.js' to initate application.
-Questions will be displayed to be answered.
-Once all questions are answered a .md file will be generated with your project name as the file name.
+Questions will be displayed for User to answer.
+Once all questions are answered a .md file will be generated with User project name as the file name.

   Below is an animation of how the application functions

   ![screen-gif](./assets/demo.gif)

-  For a video tutorial use this [LINK](http://github.com)
+  For a video tutorial use this [link](https://drive.google.com/file/d/1Zi7SsQe76oUpUq4GwdrdsMTD8mNV_WuY/view)

   ## License
   This application has a MIT license.
 Click on the license badge to read license document.